yoskaem/GestureControlledPainter/README.md

 Run the 'VirtualPainter.py' file.
 It will access the 'HandTrackerModule.py' file.
 You will also need to add 'opencv-python' and 'mediapipe' to the interpreter.
 (Use 'mediapipe-silicon' if you're on a Mac with Apple silicon chip)
-The images for the overlays are saved in the 'Header' and 'Size' folder.
+The images for the overlays are saved in the 'NewHeader' and 'Size' folder.

 There are five modes (hand gestures) available: